Wisepops logo

 5. Save and publish

-For this mobile popup tutorial, we'll use Wisepops popup builder—a popular app (rated 4.8 stars on Shopify).
+For this mobile popup tutorial, we'll use Wisepops popup builder, rated 4.9 stars on Shopify.

 Get a free account to begin: